purpledb/purple/README.md

 Strato is mean to abstract away complex database interfaces (Redis, DynamoDB, Mongo, etc.) in favor of a unified set of dead-simple operations (see the full [list of operations](#operations) below).

-Strato runs as a gRPC service (with an HTTP interface coming soon).
+Strato can run either as a gRPC or as an HTTP service.

 ## Goals